ignfab/voxatile/docs/usage/parameters/Placeables.md

 ## Patterns

 Patterns are sets of voxels but unlike structures, they are not placed at once from given position.
 Also unlike structures, they are unbounded.
-Instead a pattern may tell to a renderer what to place at a given position according to it.
+Instead a pattern may tell to a rendering task what to place at a given position according to it.
 For example it can be used to draw stripes or place trees randomly.

 ### Random Patterns